-&lt;sup>1The PCV valve is a critical emission component.
-It is one of the items listed in the Scheduled Maintenance Guide and is essential to the life and performance of your vehicle and to its emissions system.
+The PCV valve is a critical emission component.
+It is one of the items listed in scheduled maintenance information and is essential to the life and performance of your vehicle and to its emissions system.

-For PCV valve replacement, see your dealer or a qualified service technician.
-Refer to the Scheduled Maintenance Guide for the appropriate intervals for changing the PCV valve.
+For PCV valve replacement, see your authorized dealer.
+Refer to scheduled maintenance information for the appropriate intervals for changing the PCV valve.

 Replace the PCV valve with one that meets Ford material and design specifications for your vehicle, such as a Motorcraft or equivalent replacement part.
-The customer warranty may be void for any damage to the emissions system if such a PCV valve is not used
+The customer warranty may be void for any damage to the emissions system if such a PCV valve is not used.

-For spark plug replacement, see your dealer or a qualified service technician.
-Refer to the Scheduled Maintenance Guide for the appropriate intervals for changing the spark plugs.
+2For spark plug replacement, see your authorized dealer.
+Refer to scheduled maintenance information for the appropriate intervals for changing the spark plugs.